Freemorger/frevi/commands.md

 sh (unix-like os)
 cmd (windows)
 Prints stdout output into new tab.
+Pass ~cur as first argument in order to print result into current tab instead new one.
 Args: filename
 ## !version
 Prints current editor version into status bar